XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T004-SBS.md

 1. In your GitHub Codespace, update your files to the latest version by pulling them.

       ![](/Assets/2020-10-05-12-10-11.png)
+Also you could use `git pull` from the command line.

 1. Open your PowerShell terminal window.
 From the content-api folder containing the API application files and the new Dockerfile, type the following command to create a Docker image for the API application.
-This command does the following:

-      - Executes the Docker build command to produce the image
-      - Tags the resulting image with the name content-api (-t)
-      - The final dot (".") indicates to use the Dockerfile in this current directory context.
-By default, this file is expected to have the name "Dockerfile" (case sensitive).

       ```bash
       docker build -t fabrikam-api .
       ```
+      This command does the following:
+      - Executes the Docker build command to produce the image.
+      - Tags the resulting image (`-t <name>`), in this case with the name content-api.
+      - The final dot (`.`) indicates to use the Dockerfile in this current directory context.
+By default, this file is expected to have the name "Dockerfile" (case sensitive).

 1. Do the same for the `content-web` and the `content-init` containers